Getting Started FAQ User Manual Tech Specs Contact BUY/DOWNLOAD

 Try before you buy.

 Download CINEside and work through a real scene with your own screenplay — import the PDF, plan your shots, add references, draft your department notes.
-Everything works.
-Watermarked PDF exports let you see the layout.
-Saving and Connect export unlock when you enter your license key.
+Two things are disabled in Demo Mode: saving your project as a .cnsd file, and exporting to CONNECT for your director.
+PDF exports work, but are watermarked.

 Share your work — CINEside CONNECT